-- 2673 Internet Concepts and Security Studies security threats to a computing infrastructure and the defenses against these threats.
+- Advanced Website Design Provides advanced techniques for enhancing and extending Website design.
+Refined techniques and configuration of graphics and Web font management for the modern Web including dynamic, responsive Web design practices.
+Course will incorporate use of Adobe Creative Suite software and advanced scripting languages.
+Pre-requisite: CIS 2623 or consent of instructor.
+(S) - Computer Security Studies security threats to a computing infrastructure and the defenses against these threats.
 Introduces how the Internet and networks support protected business activities with an emphasis on security concepts.
 Pre-requisite: CIS 1203.
-(F, S) - Web Development Internship Includes the initial experience in a program designed to combine classroom theory with practical application through job-related experiences.
+(F, S) - 2701 Web Development Internship Includes the initial experience in a program designed to combine classroom theory with practical application through job-related experiences.
 Requires minimum of 40 hours of supervised work experience in an approved training situation.
 Capstone course for the last semester after meeting prior degree emphasis requirements.
-(S) - Networking Applications Introduces the concepts of networking and telecommunications with emphasis on design, architecture, "hands-on" installation, and maintenance.
+(S) - 2703 Networking Applications Introduces the concepts of networking and telecommunications with emphasis on design, architecture, "hands-on" installation, and maintenance.
 Introduces the student to the Windows server-based network operating system.
 Pre-requisites: CIS 1103 and CIS 1203, or consent of instructor.
 (S) - 2801 Networking Internship Includes the initial experience in a program designed to combine classroom theory with practical application through job-related experiences.
 Requires minimum of 40 hours of supervised work experience in an approved training situation.
 Pre-requisite: CIS 1113 and CIS 1206.
 Co-requisites: CIS 1223 and CIS 1206.
 (S)